Application deadline is October 16, 2017

 The Bradley University Doctor of Physical Therapy program begins in June (Summer Session 1) of each year.
 Accepted students coming to Bradley University must have a bachelor’s degree by the first day of class and be ready to attend classes by the first week in June.
 Accepted students must be able to progress through the curriculum in the required sequence of courses.

-GRE: Submit your official GRE scores to code #7706 for the Bradley University Doctor of Physical Therapy progam.
+Submit your official GRE scores to code #7706 for the Bradley University Doctor of Physical Therapy program.
 Do not use any other Bradley University GRE code.
 GRE scores for code #7706 will automatically be sent to PTCAS.
+Using any other Bradley GRE code will result in your official scores not being seen.
 Please refer to the PTCAS website for more information on sending your GRE scores to PTCAS.

-Graduate Assistantships: The Department of Physical Therapy usually offers a limited number of half-time Graduate Assistantships.
+The Department of Physical Therapy usually offers a limited number of half-time Graduate Assistantships.
 These positions are competitive and apply to only one academic year of the program.
 In return for working within the department for 10 hours per week, a GA will receive a partial tuition remission and minimal stipend.
 Because our application process begins so early, we cannot guarantee these positions until late in the Spring semester.
-A separate application process is required and will be initiated after you are fully admitted into the program.
+A separate application process is required and will be initiated after you are fully admitted into the program and have started classes in the summer.

 If you have questions please call Carol Wessler at 309-677-3489, or email at firstname.lastname@example.org.